 Matt Gorstein, assistant director for Development and Extension, was elected as secretary-treasurer for the Sea Grant Extension Assembly Executive Committee, serving a three-year term.
 In this role, Gorstein will keep track of the Assembly budget and ensure all...

 The S.C.
-Sea Grant Consortium is pleased to announce that our biennial request for 2022-2024 proposals is now open for submissions.
-The competition is open to faculty and staff from Consortium member institutions.
+Sea Grant Consortium is pleased to announce that our biennial Request for 2024-2025 Proposals is open for submissions.